apereo/cas/docs/cas-server-documentation/logging/Logging.md

 # Logging

 CAS provides a logging facility that logs important informational events like authentication success and failure; it can be customized to produce additional information for troubleshooting.
-CAS uses the Slf4J Logging framework as a facade for the [Log4J engine](http://logging.apache.org) by default.
+CAS uses the Slf4j Logging framework as a facade for the [Log4j engine](http://logging.apache.org) by default.

 The default log4j configuration file is located in `src/main/resources/log4j2.xml`.
 By default logging is set to `INFO` for all functionality related to `org.apereo.cas` code.
 For debugging and diagnostic purposes you may want to set these levels to `DEBUG`.

 <div class="alert alert-warning"><strong>Production</strong><p>You should always run everything under
 <code>WARN</code>.
-In production
-warnings and errors are things you care about.
+In production warnings and errors are things you care about.
 Everything else is just diagnostics.
+Only
-Only turn up <code>DEBUG</code> or <code>INFO</code> if you need to research a particular issue.</p></div>
+turn up <code>DEBUG</code> or <code>INFO</code> if you need to research a particular issue.</p></div>

 ## Configuration

-It is often time helpful to externalize the `log4j2.xml` file to a system path to preserve settings between upgrades.
+It is often helpful to externalize the `log4j2.xml` file to a system path to preserve settings between upgrades.
 The location of `log4j2.xml` file by default is on the runtime classpath and can be controlled via the CAS properties.

 To see the relevant list of CAS properties, please [review this guide](../configuration/Configuration-Properties.html#logging).

 ### Log Levels